Ahmad Muhammad Numan: Activities in Cairo

 Arslan soon took Numan under his wing.
 Arslan's interest in the Yemen went back to his attempted mediation of the Saudi-Yemen war of 1934.
 At the time he was shocked by the backwardness of Yemen, and persuaded the Imam to employ advisers (from the same Lebanese Druze community that he came from.
 For similar reasons he hired Numan as his secretary in 1939.

 While working for Arslan and writing for al-'Alam, Numan also wrote pamphlets.
 His first contribution was an introduction to The Journey of H.H.
 Prince Sayf al-Islam the Great Crown Prince of Yemen by Sayyid Husayn al-Yamani in 1937.
-He also wrote two pamphlets mainly about his treatment by Sayyid Ali al-Wazir, the governor of Ta'izz: The First Moan (1948) and A Few Words on the Outrages of Ali al-Wazir (1939), both of which also criticized the government of Yemen in general.
+He also wrote two pamphlets mainly about his treatment by Sayyid Ali al-Wazir, the governor of Taiz: The First Moan (1948) and A Few Words on the Outrages of Ali al-Wazir (1939), both of which also criticized the government of Yemen in general.

 In March 1940 the poet Muhammad al-Zubayri arrived in Cairo.
-Although al-Zubayri's patron was Ali al-Wazir, the former governor of Ta'izz against whom Numan's pamphlets were directed, al-Zubayri sought out Numan (whom he had once before met when he accompanied Ahmad al Muta to inspect Numan's school).
+Although al-Zubayri's patron was Ali al-Wazir, the former governor of Taiz against whom Numan's pamphlets were directed, al-Zubayri sought out Numan (whom he had once before met when he accompanied Ahmad al Muta to inspect Numan's school).
 Although the poet had no background in reform politics or anti-imamic agitation and spent his first few months in Cairo writing poetry and reading at Dar al-Ulum University, he was gradually drawn into the orb of Yemeni dissidents.
 In mid-1940 al-Zubayri and Numan formed al-Katiba al-Ula (the "First Battalion"), a discussion group focusing on plans for reform of Yemen.
 The members contributed articles to the Cairo press.

 In 1941 Arslan decided to return to Switzerland and invited Numan to join him.
 But Numan's travel documents were not in order, and he decided to return to Aden instead.